nathanielgreen/showstar/README.md

 ## Technologies Used

-The website was built using Sinatra to allow for routing and templates, as well as for use with the Mailgun Gem used in the contact forms.
+The website was built using Sinatra to allow for routing and templates.

 Facebook's SDK is also used for the widgets corresponding to each club/events social media pages.